oslabs-beta/RabbitTracks/README.md

 RabbitTracks is a full-stack application that developers use to monitor and debug failed messages in RabbitMQ.

 RabbitTracks is an open source devTool, accelerated under OSLabs.
+Please read our Medium article [here](https://medium.com/@jerikkoagatep/rabbittracks-tracking-your-rabbitmq-dead-letter-messages-ccee4cac65fa).

 ## What You’ll Need to Get Started